omarahm3/linux-init-script/README.md

 You'll only need to do two things

-1. Just run `$ lazysqiurrel --help` whatever you are
+1. Just run `$ lazysqiurrel --help` wherever you are

 2. Contribute, or report me if you feel that there is something needs to be changed or added.